antoniovmonge/gdelt/README.md

 ```

-> Still to be implemented the creation of the `temp` and `parquetfiles` directories.
+> Still to be implemented the creation of the `csvfiles` and `parquetfiles` directories.
 At the moment this two folder can be created manually.